 winter and only two of Yellowstone’s nine lodges, Old Faithful Snow Lodge and

 Mammoth Hot Springs Hotel, are open during the winter.
-Snow Lodge can only
+Snow Lodge can be reached

 Lodges in areas with more temperate weather conditions

 Chisos Mountains Lodge in Big Bend National Park

 is open all year.
 Likewise, the Ahwahnee, Yosemite Lodge, and Curry

 Yosemite National Park